-This work deals with a comprehensive review of vertical tail design methods for aircraft directional stability and vertical tail sizing.
-The focus on aircraft directional stability is due to the significant discrepancies that classical semi-empirical methods, as USAF DATCOM and ESDU, provide for some configurations, since they are based on NACA wind tunnel tests about models not representative of an actual transport airplane.
-The authors performed RANS CFD simulations to calculate the aerodynamic interference among aircraft parts for hundreds configurations of a generic regional turboprop aircraft, providing useful results that have been collected in a new vertical tail preliminary design method, named VeDSC.
-Semi-empirical methods have been put in comparison on a regional turboprop aircraft, where the VeDSC method shows a strong agreement with numerical results.
-A wind tunnel investigation involving more than 180 configurations has validated the numerical approach.
-The investigation has covered both the linear and the non-linear range of the aerodynamic coefficients, including the mutual aerodynamic interference between the fuselage and the vertical stabilizer.
+Paper doi abstract bibtex Purpose This work aims to deal with a comprehensive review of design methods for aircraft directional stability and vertical tail sizing.
+The focus on aircraft directional stability is due to the significant discrepancies that classical semi-empirical methods, as USAF DATCOM and ESDU, provide for some configurations because they are based on NACA wind tunnel (WT) tests about models not representative of an actual transport airplane.
+Design/methodology/approach The authors performed viscous numerical simulations to calculate the aerodynamic interference among aircraft parts on hundreds configurations of a generic regional turboprop aircraft, providing useful results that have been collected in a new vertical tail preliminary design method, named VeDSC.
+Findings The reviewed methods have been applied on a regional turboprop aircraft.
+The VeDSC method shows the closest agreement with numerical results.
+A WT test campaign involving more than 180 configurations has validated the numerical approach.
+Practical implications The investigation has covered both the linear and the non-linear range of the aerodynamic coefficients, including the mutual aerodynamic interference between the fuselage and the vertical stabilizer.
 Also, a preliminary investigation about rudder effectiveness, related to aircraft directional control, is presented.
-In the final part of the paper, critical issues in vertical tail design are reviewed, highlighting the significance of a good estimation of aircraft directional stability and control derivatives.
+Originality/value In the final part of the paper, critical issues in vertical tail design are reviewed, highlighting the significance of a good estimation of aircraft directional stability and control derivatives.

 title = {A comprehensive review of vertical tail design},